chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 1. [Jekyll](https://jekyllrb.com/) for blog generation
 1. Jekyll theme
-1. github for source control
+1. GitHub for source control
-1. travis for CI
+1. Travis for CI
 1. html-proofer for checking links
-1. atom or vi for editting
+1. atom or vi for editing
-1. google analytics for tracking
+1. Google analytics for tracking
-1. grammarly to help with my spelling
+1. Grammarly to help with my spelling

 ## Jekyll